-Decarbonizing mobility with green hydrogen : what is the role of public authorities in hydrogen ecosystem constructions ?
+Role of public authorities in green hydrogen ecosystem constructions

 When we talk about hydrogen, public actors have a central role to play in driving and supporting the process.
 We are talking about it today with Amaury Vaussanvin, co-founder of Synops Conseil, which helps communities begin their energy transition.